skirino/croma/README.md

   This way a type can have associated functions within its type module.
 - The following definitions in type modules are used by croma:
     - `@type t`
-        - The type this type module represents.
-Used in typespecs.
+        - The type represented in Elixir's typespec.
     - `valid?(any) :: boolean`
         - Runtime check of whether a given value belongs to the type.
           Used by validation of arguments and return values in `defun`-family of macros.